Quantum games and synchronicity: Quantum games via diagrams

 \subsection{Quantum sets and functions}

 In this section, we generalize the setting of typical nonlocal games to quantum question and answer games.
 Instead of question and answer spaces being finite sets, they will now be some kind of ``quantum sets".
-Quantum sets are introduced in \cite{MRV}, but we include their definition here for readability.
+Quantum sets are introduced in \cite{MRV} (and are similar in spirit to the quantum sets of \cite{Kor20}).
+We include their definition here for readability.

 In the following, let $\bf{FHilb}$ be the category of finite dimensional complex Hilbert spaces.
 In this category, the dagger ($\dagger$) is the Hilbert space adjoint.

 \begin{defn}[Dagger Frobenius algebra] A \emph{dagger Frobenius algebra} in $\bf{FHilb}$ is an object $X$ of $\bf{FHilb}$ that has an associative unital multiplication $m:X\otimes X \to X$ with unit $u:\bb{C}\to X$, and a coassociative counital comultiplication $\Delta:X \to X\otimes X$ with counit $\varepsilon:X\to\bb{C}$.
 These maps must satisfy $\Delta = m^\dagger, \varepsilon = u^\dagger$, and